 How to Use Fuel Injector Cleaner

-Option 1: The first option is to remove your injectors, clean them with solution, and replace any worn or soiled parts.
+Option 2: The next option is to remove your injectors, clean them with solution, and replace any worn or soiled parts.
 This method doesn’t require a huge toolkit or a pressure kit, but you will have to be a confident mechanic.

 Step one is to remove your injectors.
 You’ll want to start by shutting off your fuel pressure lines.
 Then, being careful of extra fuel spraying out, you need to disconnect the fuel rail.
 It’s the part that channels fuel to each injector.